-$\P 4$ · The processor has some finite memory itself to store what Turing (1936) called the "m-configurations".
+$\P4$ · The processor has some finite memory itself to store what Turing (1936) called the "m-configurations".
 From the processor point of view, this m-configurations memory is internal memory while the tape is external memory.
 Thus, basically, a processor is a finite-state automaton, a Turing machine is a finite-state automaton attached to an infinite external memory, and a finite Turing machine is a finite-state automaton attached to a finite external memory.

 $\P_5$ · Because a universal Turing machine is a Turing machine, see Turing (1936), we can define finite universal Turing machines the same way.
 A finite universal Turing machine is a universal Turing machine, but with a finite tape instead of the infinite tape.
-The corresponding Turing machine of a finite universal Turing machine is a universal Turing machine; both have the same processor.
-Nevertheless, as noted below, finite universal Turing machines are not universal, because they are finite.
+The corresponding Turing machine of a finite universal Turing machine is a universal Turing machine is a universal Turing machine.
+Nevertheless, as noted below in §4, finite universal Turing machines are not universal, because they are finite.